Flipping of electronic spins in BiFeO$_3$ via chiral $d-d$ excitations: Abstract

 \section{Abstract}

-BiFeO$_3$ is a multiferroic material featuring ferroelectricity and noncollinear antiferromagnetism, the latter manifested as a cycloid of spin density.
+BiFeO$_3$ is a multiferroic material featuring ferroelectricity and noncollinear antiferromagnetism.
 Definitive and efficient control of the characteristic spin texture of BiFeO$_3$ is attractive for emerging quantum devices.
 In this regard, crystal-field $d\rightarrow d$ excitations localized on Fe atomic sites in BiFeO$_3$ provide an avenue for manipulation of the spin texture as they induce a complex interplay among the spin, charge, and lattice degrees of freedom.
 In this work, the \textit{ab initio} \textit{GW}-BSE method is used to characterize these excitations within an excitonic picture.
 We find that the $d-d$ transitions appear as strongly bound, chiral, spin-flip excitons deep within the electronic band gap as a result of the intricate competition between the lattice potential, the antiferromagnetic ordering, the spin-orbit coupling, and the electron-hole interaction.
 Most crucially, these excitons are composed of electron-hole pairs with opposite spins that constitute almost all of their $\pm \hbar$ total angular momentum.
-These excitons of specific angular momentum can be selectively excited using circularly polarized light, consequently modulating the local magnetic moment giving rise to transient ferrimagnetism.
+These excitons of specific angular momentum can be selectively excited using circularly polarized light, consequently modulating the local magnetic moment.

 Multiferroics are materials which exhibit multiple ferroic degrees of freedom~\cite{Fiebig2016-sx}.
 In these materials, the coupling between different ferroic properties, \textit{e.g.}, between ferromagnetism and ferroelectricity, can be exploited to effectively manipulate one ferroic property by tuning another.
 Among this class of materials, bismuth ferrite (BiFeO$_3$) stands out as an extensively studied, single-phase, room-temperature multiferroic~\cite{Kuo2016}.
 It features a magnetic order in the form of a spin cycloid of period $\sim 62$~nm ~\cite{Sosnowska1982,Ratcliff2016-nf,Xu2021-wu}, caused by the canting of the antiferromagnetically aligned Fe spins due to an antisymmetric exchange (Dzyaloshinskii–Moriya) interaction~\cite{AFM_neel_1,AFM_neel_2,Ederer2005-nf,Meyer2022-ab}.
 At the same time, BiFeO$_3$ possesses a large intrinsic electric polarization of $\sim 90\mu$C/cm$^2$, due to a structural distortion along the [111] crystal direction attributed to a repulsion between the Fe and Bi valence electrons~\cite{Moreau1971,Catalan2009,wang_epitaxial_2003,Spaldin2017,Seshadri2001,Neaton2005}.
 The coupling between these ferroelectric and magnetic degrees of freedoms has been exploited to, \textit{e.g.}, achieve electrostatic control over magnetic domains~\cite{Heron2014-qa,Haykal2020,Zhao2006} and over spin waves or magnons ~\cite{deSousa2008,Rovillain2010-kb,Sando2013,Parsonnet2022}.
 This control makes BiFeO$_3$ an attractive physical platform to design magnetoelectric and spintronic devices on~\cite{Manipatruni2019,deSousa2022}.